-Pragya Tiwari studied law as a graduate and post graduate student in the UK and went on to practice corporate law, specializing in Intellectual Property Law.
-She had grown up with a keen interest in the arts and reading and her continued interest led to her writing columns on culture and politics for Mumbai Mirror, The Hindu, and Deccan Herald.
+Pragya Tiwari studied law as a graduate and post-graduate student in the UK.
+She grew up with a keen interest in the arts and reading and her continued interest led to her writing columns on culture and politics for Mumbai Mirror, The Hindu, and Deccan Herald.

 For a while, she straddled both worlds, ultimately giving up on practicing law in order to become a full time journalist.
 Her first full time job as a journalist was that of Web Editor, Tehelka, and her mandate was to revamp the magazine’s website and turn it into a publication in its own right.
 While at Tehelka she also continued to write on culture and politics – including investigative journalism.